Glossary

 - Immigration Appeal Division (IAD) decides appeals from some immigration decisions, including appeals of deportation orders and sponsorship applications

-- Refugee Protection Division (RPD) decides when a person in Canada is a protected person
+- Refugee Protection Division (RPD) holds refugee hearings and decides when a refugee claimant in Canada is a Convention refugee or person in need of protection

 - Refugee Appeal Division (RAD) decides appeals from some decisions made by the Refugee Protection Division